-Saturday Partly cloudy.
-Slight (20%) chance of a morning shower and the chance of a morning thunderstorm about the hills and the southern suburbs.
-Possible hail in the morning.
-Winds SW 20 to 30 km/h tending S 15 to 20 km/h during the morning then becoming light during the day.
-Possible rainfall: 0 mm Chance of any rain: 20%.
+Thursday Cloudy.
+Slight (20%) chance of a shower about the hills and southern suburbs.
+Winds NW 15 to 20 km/h becoming light during the evening.
+Possible rainfall: 0 mm Chance of any rain: 10%.

 - observations list type

 ||Time||Wind dir||Wind spd||Wind gust||Tmp||Dew pt||Feels like||RH||Fire||Rain||Pres|

 On July 25, 1986 Hobart woke up to a blanket of snow that brought the city to a near standstill.

 Authorities have chosen Thursday to begin the first releases of water since last year from the Menindee Lakes to the parched lower Darling River, in far west New South Wales.

 A flood watch is current in the Mount Lofty Ranges near Adelaide as another cold front approaches the region.